 There’s a lot to see in Cusco, but the altitude can take the wind out of your sails.
-So if you struggle at altitude or just like to take things easy when you travel, most of the things to do in Cusco featured in this article are good for a chilled-out, laid-back Cusco itinerary.
+So if you struggle at altitude or just like to take things easy when you travel, most of the things to do in Cusco featured in this article are good for a chilled-out, easy-going Cusco itinerary.

 Why Visit Cusco?